Orkney investment boosts results for HIE in 2024/25

 The project forms part of wider development by HIE to create flexible workspaces in rural locations around the Highlands and Islands.

-Construction of a further four units is set to begin in April, in a £1.8m contract awarded by HIE to Morgan Sindall Construction and Infrastructure Ltd.
+Construction of a further four units started in April, in a £1.8m contract awarded by HIE to Morgan Sindall Construction and Infrastructure Ltd.

 Eann Sinclair, HIE’s area manager for Caithness and Sutherland, said: